 A preventive maintenance plan sits between a reactive approach and a predictive one.
 Essentially, it is the process of regularly performing checks on equipment to reduce the likelihood of failure.
 This type of maintenance is performed while equipment is still in working order, with the aim to identify and prevent downtime before it happens.
 As opposed to a reactive maintenance plan, which means waiting for equipment to fail and then fixing it with spare parts that you may or may not have in the workplace.

-What Stages of the Asset Lifecycle Will My EAM System Manage?
+What Stages of the Asset Lifecycle Can an EAM System Manage?

 It is a common feature on all modern EAM systems to collect and analyse essential data that can streamline the management of an asset’s lifecycle.